13 Culturally-Rich Things to Do in Salvador Brazil

 13) Go to the Beach

 The vibrancy and color of Bahian life goes unmatched!
-I’m already plotting on my next visit to explore the city a little deeper!
+I’m planning my next visit to explore the city a little deeper!

 Liked it?
 Pin it!